Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 copy so it isn't particularly expensive either.

-The clipping behavior of slices also means that you cannot rely on runtime checks for out-of-bounds slices.
-Simply put, there is no such thing as an "out-of-bounds slice."
+The clipping behavior of slices also means that you cannot rely on runtime checks for out of bounds slices.
+Simply put, there is no such thing as an "out of bounds slice."
 If you really want a bounds check, you have to do it manually.

 There's a cute trick you can sometimes use that takes advantage of clipping.
-By using a slice that selects a single element instead of an integer index, you can avoid `IndexError` when the index is out-of-bounds.
+By using a slice that selects a single element instead of an integer index, you can avoid `IndexError` when the index is out of bounds.
 For example, suppose you want to implement a quick script with a rudimentary optional command line argument (without the hassle of [argparse](https://docs.python.org/3/library/argparse.html)).
 This can be done